bartugenccan/ReduxShop/README.md

  <h2>
         A redux Shop app with FakeStore API.
 Fetched the data from FakeStore with axios.
 Used Redux for the app functions.
-You can choose an Shop Item and go to it's details by router.{" "}
+You can choose an Shop Item and go to it's details by router.
       </h2>
       <h3>
         I Used: